 For once, it is not a human guest causing trouble for short-term rental hosts.

-That unwanted guest, of course, is COVID-19—the novel coronavirus that has brought unprecedented global chaos for months now, and particular havoc to the travel and hospitality industries.
+That unwanted guest, of course, is the COVID 19 pandemic that has brought unprecedented global chaos for months now, and particular havoc to the travel and hospitality industries.
 If viruses could be evaluated like Airbnb guests… well, COVID-19 would get the most scathing review ever written.

 Every day we’re learning more about how this virus behaves and how we can protect our rentals (and our livelihoods) from its deadly effects.
 Not to mention help our guests to feel safe traveling again.